AbbareddiKusumaSree/AI-Resume-Screening-System/README.md

 Live Demo Link: https://ai-resume-screening-system-5dy2cbbqehh8e6iq7hmdm8.streamlit.app/

+AI Resume Screening and ATS Analyzer
 Overview

-AI Resume Screening and ATS Analyzer is a Natural Language Processing based Machine Learning application that evaluates how well a resume matches a given job description.
+This project is a Machine Learning based Resume Screening System that evaluates how well a resume matches a given job description.

-The system extracts text from PDF resumes, preprocesses it using NLP techniques, converts the text into numerical vectors using TF-IDF, and computes similarity using cosine similarity to generate an ATS compatibility score.
+The system extracts text from resume PDFs, applies Natural Language Processing techniques, and calculates an ATS compatibility score using TF-IDF and cosine similarity.

-This tool helps job seekers identify missing skills and improve their resumes to increase their chances of passing Applicant Tracking Systems.
+It also identifies matched and missing skills to help improve the resume.

 Objective

-The objective of this project is to build an end-to-end AI application that:
+The objective of this project is to:

-Extracts text from resume PDFs

-Applies NLP preprocessing

-Computes resume and job description similarity

-Generates an ATS compatibility score

-Identifies matched and missing skills

-Displays results using an interactive dashboard
+Extract text from resume PDF.
+Preprocess text using NLP.
+Convert text into numerical vectors.
+Compute similarity between resume and job description.
+Generate an ATS match percentage.
+Identify missing skills.

-Machine Learning Concepts Used
+Machine Learning Techniques Used

-Natural Language Processing
+Natural Language Processing (NLP).
+Stopword Removal (NLTK).
+TF-IDF Vectorization.
+Cosine Similarity.

-Text Cleaning and Stopword Removal using NLTK

-TF-IDF Vectorization

-Cosine Similarity

-Vector Space Modeling

 Skill Gap Analysis

-Features

-Resume PDF text extraction

-NLP based preprocessing

-ATS compatibility score calculation

-Matched skills identification

-Missing skills detection

-Interactive Streamlit dashboard

 Tech Stack